Green Finance Green Finance

 Sustainability-Linked Loans

-JRE procured funds through sustainability-linked loans for the first time in the J-REIT industry in January 2021, and continues to procure funds through sustainability-linked loans as follows.
+JRE procured funds through sustainability-linked loans (“SLLs”) for the first time in the J-REIT in January 2021, and continues to procure funds through sustainability-linked loans as follows.

-Sustainability‐linked loans are loan instruments that aim to facilitate and support environmentally and socially sustainable economic activity and growth.
-In this loan scheme, the borrower sets sustainability performance targets (“SPTs”) based on its business management strategy, and the lender incentivizes the borrower’s achievement of those objectives by aligning loan terms to the borrower’s performance against the relevant predetermined SPTs.
+Sustainability-linked loans are loan instruments designed to support environmentally and socially sustainable economic activity and growth.
+Under this scheme, the borrower sets sustainability performance targets (“SPTs”) aligned with its business management strategy, and the lender provides incentives by adjusting loan terms based on the borrower’s performance against the predetermined SPTs.

 JRE has established a Sustainability-Linked Loan Framework for the purpose of flexible SLL implementation, and has been implementing Sustainability-Linked Loan financing based on this framework.